 - In another shallow dish, stir together almond meal, breadcrumbs, cornmeal, nutritional yeast, garlic powder, chili powder, smoked paprika, and salt.

 - Cut tofu into 10-12 slices.
 Use one hand to dip the tofu slice in almond milk, and then the other hand to dredge it in the bread crumb mixture.
 Cover it fully and tap off excess.
-Repeat with each slice of tofu and place them in an even layer on a baking sheet line with parchment paper (or sprayed with olive oil).
+Repeat with each slice of tofu and place them in an even layer on baking sheet.